-GOAL C.
+GOAL C

-- 1. Reduce the number of students who need basic skills courses. - 2.
-Increase student success in basic skills and ESL classes.
+- 1. Reduce the number of students who need Basic Skills courses. - 2.
+Increase the student's success in Basic skills and ESL classes.

 ACTIVITY C.1 (Please include the target date in chronological order and identify the responsible person/group for each activity)